magento/merchdocs/src/payment-services/order-payment-status.md

 In the Order payment status report view, you can filter by pay statuses and the min/max amount to see report results:

 1. Click the _Show filters_ (![]({% link assets/icon-showfilters.png %})) icon.
-1. Select the desired status to filter orders by:
+1. Select the desired status used to filter orders:

   ![Show filters selection]({% link payment-services/assets/filters.png %}){: .zoom}
   _Show filters selection_